Bachelor of Arts in Journalism and Mass Communication

 Learning Outcomes

-- gain practical experience within the nonprofit environment;
+- practical experience within the nonprofit environment;

 - experience the activities and functions of nonprofit professionals; and